MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

 3. On the toolbar, select **+ New flow** and then select **Instant cloud flow**.
 4. Provide a **Flow name**, such as *My first work queue flow*, and then select **Manually trigger a flow**.
 5. Select **Create**.
-6. Once the flow designer opens, select **+ New step** and then select the Microsoft Dataverse connector.
+6. Once the flow designer opens, select **+ New step,** and then select the Microsoft Dataverse connector.
 7. In the list of actions, select **Perform a bound action**.

   | Parameter | Value | Description                    |